ydb-platform/monaco-ghost/README.md

 # monaco-ghost

 A lightweight adapter for integrating completion services with Monaco Editor's inline completion system.
-Provides ghost text suggestions with telemetry tracking and caching.
+Provides ghost text suggestions with event system and caching.

 ## Installation